 We fancied a walk through La Geria, the wine region of Lanzarote and decided to try the new path PR-LZ-06 that runs from Mozaga to Yaiza, known as the Uga to Conil walk.
 We estimated that the total route was around 24km so decided to split it in half starting from Uga and finishing in Masdache, we actually finished 3km short of our destination in Conil.

 We parked in the centre of Uga, close to the farmer’s market shop, we turned left and picked up a signpost for PR-LZ-40 which led us up to the road that runs from Uga to San Bartolomé.

-It was a lovely still sunny day although we had packed jackets as the weather forecast was for strong wind and rain.
+It was a lovely still sunny day although we had packed jackets as the weather forecast was for strong wind.

 As we crossed the road the signpost said the track was the PR-LZ-06 from El Tablero (Uga) to Tinasoria.